 U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-BLM is automating fundamental types of information for its Land Information System: The Geographic Coordinate Data Base from the National Public Land Survey System; land and mineral records; natural resource data files; and base maps.
-Thus, the Land Information System will for the first time tie BLM's records and natural resource data to legal descriptions of specific land parcels through a unified automated system.
+Many types of information, including the Geographic Coordinate Data Base from the Public Land Survey System, land and mineral records, natural resource data files, and base maps are being automated for the LIS.
+For the first time, the LIS will tie BLM's records and natural resource data to legal descriptions of specific land parcels through a unified automated system.

-Fundamental to this approach is the use of a common reference system for the different types of data - a Geographic Coordinate Data Base built from the Public Land Survey System.
+Fundamental to this approach is the use of a common reference system for the different types of data - namely, a Geographic Coordinate Data Base built from the Public Land Survey System.
 The collection, analysis, and management of the data is the responsibility of the Geographic Services Branch of the BLM.

 Accurate locations for monuments within a township can be obtained by using a variety of control survey techniques such as a global positioning system.
-Other sources of coordinates may also be used to supplement the data base such as digitizing the location of found corners from various map sources or photographs.
+Other sources of coordinates may also be used to supplement the data base, such as digitizing the location of found corners from various map sources or photographs.
 These locations can be used with the bearings and distances of the surveys to calculate latitude and longitude of the remaining corners.
-These geographic coordinates may better represent the location of monuments on the ground than the early cadastral plats.
-Using the concept of an automated Public Land Survey System/Geographic Coordinate Data Base (PLSS/GCDB), survey information that is now manually drawn on maps from seperate documents can be shared by computer and displayed automatically on one map, with the legal parcel corner as the foundation to which all other information is registered or aligned.
+These geographic coordinates may better represent the location of monuments on the ground than the early cadastral survey plats.
+Using the concept of an automated Public Land Survey System/Geographic Coordinate Data Base (PLSS/GCDB), survey information that is now manually drawn on maps from separate documents can be shared and displayed automatically on one digital map, with the legal parcel corners as the foundation to which all other information is registered or aligned.

-The PLSS/GCDB will eventually contain coordinates for corners of rectangular and special surveys including metes and bounds.
-As geographic coordinates are established for resource boundaries, resource data can be merged with the most current ownership, status, and survey data because all of the necessary informaton is located in the same latitude and longitude or compatible reference system.
+The PLSS/GCDB will eventually contain coordinates for corners of rectangular and special surveys including metes and bounds surveys.
+As geographic coordinates are established for resource boundaries, resource data can be merged with the most current land status and survey data because all of the necessary information is located in the same compatible reference system.
 The diagram below indicates progress in the data collection as of June, 2016.

 GCDB User's Guide